 Initial payment

-When an insurance payer first processes a claim, the insurance payment will reflect the funds sent for the payment in the Amount field.
+When an insurance payer first processes a claim, the insurance payment reflects the funds sent in the Amount field.

-The amount processed towards each appointment will reflect in the Insurance Paid column.
+The amount processed toward each appointment appears in the Insurance Paid column.

 Clawback payment

-When updating or taking back a previous payment, an insurance payer will send a clawback to cancel their initial payment.
-A clawback is indicated by an ADJ before the Payment Method number.
+When updating or retracting a previous payment, an insurance payer sends a clawback to cancel the original payment.
+A clawback is indicated by ADJ before the Payment Method number.

-Note: A clawback is a standard insurance process and can also be referred to as an adjustment, retraction, takeback, or recoupment.
+Note: A clawback may also be referred to as an adjustment, retraction, takeback, or recoupment.

-A clawback Payment Report is indicated by CR beside the amount that was taken back.
+A clawback Payment Report is indicated by CR beside the retracted amount.

 Updated payment